StanfordGeospatialCenter/Map4Nepal_Resources/ReadMe.md

 #Map4Nepal@Stanford Resources
-##A link page for humanitarian mapping resources in response to the Nepal Earthquake
+**A link page for humanitarian mapping resources in response to the Nepal Earthquake**

+This page is intended to be a place for me to put links to the resources I am paying attention to and using as I help volunteers at Stanford to humanitarian mapping in response to the Nepal Earthquake.
+If you find it useful, that's great.
+It's not authoritative, comprehensive or static.

+Email me at stacemaples@stanford.edu if you need to.

-###Mapping4Nepal@Stanford Introductory Workshops
+##Mapping4Nepal@Stanford Introductory Workshops
 I'll be updating this page as I schedule new workshops to introduce volunteers to the basics of using the [Humanitarian OpenStreetMap Task Manager](http://tasks.hotosm.org/) and [Tomnod](http://www.tomnod.com/campaign/nepal_earthquake_2015/map/3f8x29y15) to contribute to relief mapping for Nepal.

 ###The first Introduction to OpenStreetMap.org and the Task Manager was VERY successful, tonight.
 I will be holding additional workshop sessions on the following schedule: